deaxparadox/ArtOfRust/docs/ArtOfRust/learn/117-frealess-concurrency/103-waiting-for-all-threads.md

 ```

 - Calling `join` on the handle blocks the thread currently running until the thread represent by the handle terminates.
-- *Blocking* a threads means that thread is prevented from preforming work or exiting.
+- *Blocking* a threads means that thread is prevented from performing work or exiting.
 - Because we've put the call to `join` after the main thread's `for` loop,

 ```rust